Supervision: good practice for remote supervision of junior staff and trainee solicitors

 Clear and regular communication

 Clear communication and feedback are essential to enabling junior staff to understand their roles and responsibilities, and should not drop off because of remote working.

 Regular catch ups with a supervisor or as a team are essential to gauge the workload and wellbeing of individuals, as well as to help team members understand how their work fits together.

-Team members should be given the opportunity to ask questions.
+Team members should be given the opportunity to ask questions, make suggestions and raise concerns.
 There are no ‘silly’ questions if they help the team to work together better and individuals to better understand their role and responsibilities.